MooersLab/pymolshortcuts/README.md

 A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was publisehd in January 2020 in Protien Science.
 Access to the PDF is open; you do not need a subscription to Protein Science to download it.

-To cite the paper if you use bibtex, use the following.
-The Google Scholar geneartoed ENDNOTE file (scholar.enw) is above with the other files:
+To cite the software, use the following citation if you use bibtex.

 ```bibtex
 @article{mooers2020shortcuts,